How Long Does It Take Google to Verify Your Business? Complete Approval Timeline Guide

 Before submitting your listing, cross-check all information against your website, existing directories, and business documents:

-• Use your exact legal business name (not shortened versions or variations)
+- Use your exact legal business name (not shortened versions, abbreviations, or marketing names)

 Choose the Most Convenient Verification Method